 The summit is capped by a large shepherd-built cairn with Half Peak as a backdrop.
 The view of Half is impressive and dominates the landscape.
 For the trip off the summit, we decided to head down the southwest ridge a little before entering a couloir that dropped through the cliffs to the NW.
 We found some interesting flowers to photograph as we descended and the building storm clouds to the north over the mountains made some nice photos.
 At the bottom of the couloir, we headed back down the easy tundra slopes and picked up the trail we had followed in the morning.
 This time we were able to follow more of it into the willows, but still lost it briefly before picking it back up again.
 The trick is that at one point, it actually goes uphill a little shortly before the descent back down into Cuba Gulch.
 It's also easy to lose the trail going back down into Cuba Gulch.
 Do not veer too far to the left (SW).

-Bonus Points: UN 12,990 lies just west of UN 13,164 and is an easy, almost all tundra ascent to a Top Ten highest twelver.
+UN 12,990, which by Lidar is now UN 13003 lies just west of UN 13,179 and is an easy, almost all tundra ascent to a newly ranked 13er.
 Makes little sense to pass this one up and will add at the most an hour to your hiking day.
+We have sequenced these two summits together even though we climbed them at different times.

 Links to other information, routes & trip reports for this peak that may be helpful.